 Although some have questioned the extent to which freemasonry and its Enlightenment tenets influenced the independence movements in Latin America (for example, Leon Zeldis’s ‘The Masonic Affiliation of San Martin’, AQC 111 (1998)), others have argued that nineteenth-century Latin American freemasonry was deeply political.

 The pro-independence factions faced substantial opposition from royalists and others with strong vested interests in maintaining the status quo, and de San Martin was tasked with forming and training a revolutionary military force.
-Alongside, he and colleagues established a branch of Caballeros Racionales in Buenos Aires – Lodge Latauro – and did the same in Santiago, to help promote Enlightenment political ideas.
+Alongside, he and colleagues established a branch of Caballeros Racionales in Buenos Aires – Lodge Latauro – and in Santiago, to promote Enlightenment political ideas.
 As well as San Martín, lodge members included Carlos María de Alvear, José Matías Zapiola, Francisco Chilavert and Eduardo Kailitz.
-Historians have argued that the lodge was key to organising the 8 October 1812 Revolution that marked the end of the First Triumvirate and its replacement by the Second Triumvirate, which called a new Assembly which among other things promoted San Martín to full colonel.
+Historians have argued that the lodge was key to organising the 8 October 1812 Revolution that marked the end of the First Triumvirate and its replacement by the Second Triumvirate, which called a new Assembly and, among other things, promoted San Martín to full colonel.

 Ferdinand VII was restored to power in Spain in March 1814 and Spain reverted to absolutism.
 The pro-royalist backlash in Spain’s South American colonies was swift and intense, with civil wars breaking out across much of Latin America.
 San Martin was at the forefront of pro-independence movements not only in Argentina but also Chile and Peru, however opposition to the royalists fractured and became fragmented, with rival opposition leaders disagreeing and quarrelling.